 Workers Rights & Safety

-Nebraska Appleseed joins together with Nebraska workers to create safer workplaces in our state with the goal of reducing the astonishingly high injury rate in meatpacking plants.
-We create employee education programs to inform all workers on their right to a safe workplace.
+Nebraska Appleseed joins together with Nebraska workers to create safer workplaces in our state and employee education programs to inform all workers on their right to a safe workplace.